A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: CAMEL: Confidence-based Acquisition Model for Efficient Self-supervised Active Learning

 \subsection{Requirements}

-CAMELL, as a confidence-based active learning framework, utilises confidence estimates to determine the data points to be queried for labelling.
-Hence, a critical requirement for the learning model within CAMELL is its ability to estimate the confidence associated with its predictions.
-More specifically, for each category $m$ and each value $v \in \mathcal{V}^m$ this category can assume, the learning model should be able to estimate the predictive probability (an indicator of model confidence), $\pi^m_t(v)=\texttt{p}\left(y^m_t = v\right)$, as part of the predictive distribution, $\bm{\pi}_t^m = [\pi^m_t(v)]_{\forall v \in \mathcal{V}^m}$.
+CAMEL, as a confidence-based active learning framework, utilises confidence estimates to determine data points to be queried for labelling.
+The framework relies on the model's ability to gauge the certainty of each prediction.
+Specifically, for every time-step $t$ in a sequence, for each category $m$ in a multi-output setting, and for each possible value $v \in \mathcal{V}^m$ that $m$ can take, the model calculates the predictive probability, $\pi^m_t(v)=\texttt{p}\left(y^m_t = v\right)$.
+These probabilities, collected into a distribution $\bm{\pi}_t^m = [\pi^m_t(v)]_{\forall v \in \mathcal{V}^m}$, form the predictive distribution that CAMEL uses for active learning decisions.

 The calibration of these confidence estimates is also critical.
 Calibration refers to the alignment between the model's estimated confidence and the empirical likelihood of its predictions~\citep{desai2020calibration}.
-Should the model's confidence estimates be poorly calibrated, it may select instances that are not informative, resulting in an inefficient allocation of the annotation budget and potentially sub-optimal performance.
+Should the model's confidence estimates be poorly calibrated, it may select instances that are not informative, resulting in an inefficient allocation of the annotation budget and potentially suboptimal performance.